will-hart/AnvilEditor/TacticalAdvanceMissionBuilder/mission_raw/README.md

 - Unlockable Mobile HQ for respawn in the field
 - Aircraft, armour and tank unlocks
 - Load mission objective state from file or debug console to recover progress after a server restart.
 This will involve an array of completed objective IDs - e.g. `[0, 1, 2] call FW_fn_loadObjectiveState`

-TODO:

-- Make `isServer` check into a function and add support for headless client (including parameter)
-- Revive?